The University of Washington’s Department of Ophthalmology is

 University of Washington faculty engage in teaching, research

 and service.
-Successful candidates will be expected to engage in
+The successful applicant will be expected to pursue

-Successful candidates will be expected to work effectively with
+The successful candidate will be expected to work with diverse

-diverse community populations.
-We actively welcome and engage
+community populations.
+We actively welcome and engage faculty,

-faculty, students and staff from diverse backgrounds and reflect
+students and staff from diverse backgrounds and reflect the

-the importance of diversity through leadership and innovation
+importance of diversity through leadership and innovation within

-within education, research, and patient care.
-All are
+education, research, and patient care.
+All are encouraged to

 Candidates must have an MD degree (or foreign equivalent)